-Founded in 1990, the International Myeloma Foundation (IMF) is the first and largest organization focusing specifically on multiple myeloma.
-The IMF’s reach extends to more than 525,000 members in 140 countries worldwide.
-The IMF is dedicated to improving the quality of life of myeloma patients while working toward prevention and a cure through our four founding principles: Research, Education, Support, and Advocacy.
+Founded in 1990, the International Myeloma Foundation (IMF) is the first and largest foundation focusing specifically on multiple myeloma.
+The Foundation’s reach extends to more than 525,000 members in 140 countries worldwide.
+The IMF is dedicated to improving the quality of life of myeloma patients while working toward prevention and a cure by focusing on four key areas: research, education, support, and advocacy.
+The IMF has conducted more than 250 educational seminars worldwide, maintains a world-renowned InfoLine, and in 2001, established the International Myeloma Working Group (IMWG), a collaborative research initiative focused on improving myeloma treatment options for patients.
+In 2012, the IMF launched the Black Swan Research Initiative®, a groundbreaking research project aimed at curing myeloma.
+The IMF can be reached at (800) 452-CURE (2873).
+The global website is www.myeloma.org.

 The International Myeloma Foundation is dedicated to finding a cure for those living with multiple myeloma.
 We have a range of initiatives to make this happen.